 - Plants are the producers in the food chain of black spider monkeys.
-All green plants get energy from the sun and prepare its food itself.
+All green plants get energy from the sun and prepare their food itself.

 - Black spider monkeys are the primary consumer.
-They consume fruits, green leaves, flowers, and tree barks.
+They consume fruits, green leaves, flowers, and tree bark.

-- Humans also prey black spider monkeys for food.
+- Humans also prey on black spider monkeys for food.

 - When predators of the black spider monkeys die (as most of them are apex predators and have no natural predators), bacteria and fungi decompose their dead bodies and convert them into humus.

 9. Where Do Black Spider Monkeys Live – Black Spider Monkey Habitat

 - Black spider monkeys are found in eastern South America (north regions of the Amazon River) and Central America.

 - Their habitat range covers regions in northern Brazil, Suriname, Venezuela, Guyana, and French Guiana.

 - They inhabit healthy tropical rainforests, where they are found in the upper layers of the trees.

 - The location of black spider monkeys in the tropical rainforests of eastern South and Central America.